OWASP/CheatSheetSeries/cheatsheets_draft/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 ```

 If you're using JavaScript for writing to a HTML Attribute, look at the `.setAttribute` and `[attribute]` methods as they are **Safe Sinks** and will automatically HTML Attribute Encode.

+It’s critical to use quotation marks like `"` or `'` to surround your variables.
+Quoting makes it difficult to change the context a variable operates in, which helps prevent XSS.
+Quoting also significantly reduces the characterset that you need to encode, making your application more reliable and the encoding easier to implement.

 ### Output Encoding for “JavaScript Contexts”